 The traditional office and board room are increasingly a thing of the past as a growing number of us move towards more flexible arrangements - like shared spaces and working from home.
 Day to day, the practicalities make good sense.
-But where do you go when you need to finalise contracts with that big client or interview a new candidate?
+But where do you go when you need to finalize contracts with that big client or interview a new candidate?
 Coffee shops are great places for informal catch-ups.
 However when it comes to important small meetings like presenting ideas - or even just getting a safe WiFi connection - booking a small meeting room is the only way to go.
-Therefore, we’ve put together a vital check list to help you find the perfect space for your board meeting, interview, training session - or just to get your head down!
+Check out our tips below to finding the perfect space for your board meeting, interview, training session - or just to get your head down!

-The super central Radisson Blu Hotel, Leeds is only a 5-minute walk from Leeds Train Station
+The super central Radisson Blu Hotel, Leeds City Centre is only a 5-minute walk from Leeds Train Station

 3. Gear up to win